department-of-veterans-affairs/va.gov-team/platform/testing/integration-testing/how-to-use-pact-for-integration-testing.md

 The verification task can be run at any point in development, but it may be helpful to run frequently to point out failures during development iterations.

 ### How to verify your results
 When the verification task completes, passing (green) and failing (red) interactions will display in the console.
 See example console output below.
-Verification status can also be viewed on the broker index page and in the verification matrix (see [broker matrix section](#broker-matrix-and-tagging) below).
+Verification status can also be viewed on the broker index page and in the verification matrix after commiting a change and CI runs the build workflow. (see [broker matrix section](#broker-matrix-and-tagging) below).

 ![](https://i.imgur.com/7scCEhi.png)